JAlcocerT/JAlcocerT/content/blog/dev-autom-ghost-wp.md

 Just because you can...dont become a BOT.

+For real, even if you know how to use [Codex CLI + HUGO](#codex-cli--hugo) to generate project docs for OSS projects.

-With Ghost and Wordpress ready to go into your homelab/server, we are ready to play.
+For today's post: with Ghost and Wordpress ready to go into your homelab/server, we are ready to play.

 {{< cards cols="2" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/ghost" title="Ghost with Docker 🐋 ↗" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/wordpress" title="WP with Docker 🐋 ↗" >}}
 {{< /cards >}}

+They provide a cool UI.

+But come on, do you really want to spend time with drag and drop still?

+Even configuring your [n8n to write into wordpress](#n8n-x-wordpress) for you is possible.

 ## Programatic Posts